-- Affix the smaller dcor items using your chosen adhesive.
+- Affix the smaller décor items using your chosen adhesive.

 - Hang and enjoy!

-With a little creative re-imagining, you can add a new twist to your Christmas dcor without breaking the bank.
-Take a look at your "extra" holiday dcor as you unpack this year, and think of new and interesting ways that you can display these mementos.
+With a little creative re-imagining, you can create original Christmas house decorations without breaking the bank.
+Take a look at your "extra" holiday décor as you unpack this year, and think of new and interesting ways that you can display these mementos.
 Your guests and family will be impressed with your decorating know how!